Selçuk Öztürk: Career

-Öztürk was also a member of the provincial parliament of the province of Limburg between 11 March 2011 and 1 December 2012, and a member of the municipal council of Roermond from 1998 until 2013.
+Öztürk moved to the Netherlands from Turkey at the age of three with his father.
+He works as a management consultant. Öztürk was also a member of the provincial parliament of the province of Limburg between 11 March 2011 and 1 December 2012, and a member of the municipal council of Roermond from 1998 until 2013.
+During this time, he received media attention for getting into a series of disputes with the PVV on Limburg Council.